-Second, upon receipt of the Notice, the Special Committee is required to provide candidates with specific judicial election campaign materials.
+Second, upon receipt of the Notice, the Oversight Committee is required to provide candidates with specific judicial election campaign materials.
 This includes a copy of:

-- 1. Canon 5 of the Code of Judicial Conduct; - 2.
-Summaries of any previous opinions issued by the Special Committee, Special Committees organized for prior elections, or the Supreme Court of Mississippi, which relate in any way to campaign conduct and practices.
+- 1. Canon 5 of the Code of Judicial Conduct; - Summaries of any previous opinions issued by any previous Special Committee or Oversight Committee organized for prior elections, or the Supreme Court of Mississippi.